Discover Havana on a classic car

 We were staying at Iberostar Grand Packard, the newest 5* hotel in Havana.

-I really loved the views to the Malecón, Castillo del Morro and Paseo del Prado from the swimming pool on the 6th floor – it was the perfect way to end our days in Havana.
+I really loved the views of the Malecón, Castillo del Morro and Paseo del Prado from the swimming pool on the 6th floor – it was the perfect way to end our days in Havana.

 One mojito a day